"Let your light shine before men, that they may see your good works, and glorify your Father which is in heaven."

 St. George’s Church of England Primary School is a Voluntary Controlled school in the Kent village of Wrotham, near Sevenoaks.
 In 1969, it moved from its original Victorian school building in the centre of the village to a modern building on a much more spacious site.
 The school is a one form entry with strong links with the attached St. George’s Pre-School.
 Current school profile includes 14% SEN with 40 (20%) pupils listed as Pupil Premium.
 Our 201 pupils are mostly White British, drawn mainly from the local community, which includes a large housing estate.
 There are significantly more boys in school than girls (106/95) and approximately 5% are from worshipping church families although many worship outside the village.

 The school’s caring ‘inclusive’ ethos attracts a higher than average number of pupils with special educational needs and within the school we have a significant proportion of families who are involved with the school's SENCO and other outside agencies.

-In 2008 the school received an ‘Outstanding’ Ofsted judgement, noting that pupils achieve exceptionally well to reach above average standards by the time they leave Year 6.’
-This was reconfirmed in 2011 with a positive interim judgement. in our last SIAMS report in 2018 we received an 'Outstanding' grading following previous outstanding gradings in 2008 and 2012.
+In 2022 the school received a ‘Good’ Ofsted judgement against the new Ofsted framework, noting that "pupils build their knowledge well over time in most subjects".
+In our last SIAMS report in 2018 we received an 'Outstanding' grading following previous outstanding gradings in 2008 and 2012.

 We are very proud of our effective and caring Christian ethos throughout the school which has an impact on the teaching and learning.
 Our pupils are exposed to daily, meaningful Collective Worship with opportunities of high level of pupil involvement and reflection, supported by our Leading Lights.